kjosib/kjosib.github.io/kick_off.md

 ## What For?

 The kick-off sets the (initial) tone of the entire project to come.
+It's sort of like choosing a destination and purpose before you begin a journey:
 Do it well, and you're off to a good start.
-And conversely.
+Do otherwise, and wander aimlessly for 40 years.

 I've read that the purpose of all meetings is to get someone to do something they might not otherwise do.
+(They might not read or understand your e-mail, but that's another topic.)
 In general, people aren't especially prone to spontaneously organize and coordinate towards a common goal without clarity and motivation.
 The kick-off provides both.